Causes of Syncope

 Strong feelings, such as anxiety or fear.
 A nerve signal may briefly change your heart rate and lower your blood pressure too much.

 Standing for too long.
 Standing may cause blood to pool in your legs.
-When this happens, your brain may not receive all the blood it needs.
+When this happens, your brain may not get all the blood it needs.

-Standing up too quickly.
+Standing up too fast.
 Your blood pressure may not adjust fast enough to changes in posture and may drop too low.
 Certain medicines can also cause this problem.
 Examples of medicines that can cause a drop in blood pressure include diuretics, blood pressure medicines, and medicines for chest pain.
-Your pharmacist or healthcare provider can discuss these with you.

 Reaction to normal body functions.
 When you go to the bathroom, have gastrointestinal discomfort, nausea, or pain, your heart may have a natural reflex to slow down and lower blood pressure.
 This can result in syncope.
 This may also follow exercise, eating, laughter, weight lifting, or playing musical instruments like the trumpet or trombone.